OGRECave/ogre-next/Docs/src/manual/hlms.md

     multiplying it against the diffuse colour, etc.
 2. The Mesh.
 Is it skeletally animated?
 Then include skeletal animation code.
 How many blend weights?
-Modify the skeletal animation code appropiately.
+Modify the skeletal animation code appropriately.
 It doesn't have tangents?
 Then skip the normal map defined in the material.
 And so on.

 When calling `Renderable::setDatablock()`, what happens is that